The project will beneficially utilize dredge material to create islands that will provide a variety of habitat for fish and wildlife.

 The project will utilize clean dredged material from Pool 2 to improve the ecosystem in Pigs Eye Lake.
 The project includes the construction of six islands of various sizes within the lake, creating a range of habitat types for fish and wildlife.
 These islands will also reduce wind and wave action, improving vegetation in the lake, creating thermal shelter for waterfowl and protecting further shoreline erosion.

-A project-partnership agreement was executed on June 7, 2019.
-The design and implementation phase of the project is underway, and it is anticipated a construction contract will be awarded in 2021.
-Estimated project completion date is October 2024.
+A project partnership agreement was executed on June 7, 2019.
+Project plans and specifications were completed, and a construction contract was awarded to LS Marine, Inc. on June 25, 2021, for $14,728,550.
+Estimated project completion date is October 2025.

 Section 204 of the Water Resources Development Act of 1992, as amended.

 The feasibility study and environmental assessment were prepared at full federal expense.
-The design and implementation phase of the project is cost shared at 65 percent federal and 35 percent non-federal with a total federal maximum contribution not to exceed $10 million.
+The design and implementation phase of the project is cost shared at 65% federal and 35% non-federal with a total federal CAP maximum contribution not to exceed $10 million.